-Community Carbon Stream and Cookstove & Water Purification Portfolio Overview
+Community Carbon Stream and Cookstove & Water Purification Portfolio

-The Company closed a purchase and sale agreement on August 16, 2022 (the "Community Carbon Stream") with Community Carbon and UpEnergy Group ("UpEnergy"), to bring fuel-efficient cookstoves and safe water solutions to millions of households in eastern and southern Africa under a grouped project model.
+The Company has entered into a purchase and sale agreement on August 16, 2022, which was amended on May 8, 2024 (the "Community Carbon Stream") with Community Carbon and UpEnergy Group ("UpEnergy"), to bring fuel-efficient cookstoves and safe water solutions to millions of households in eastern and southern Africa under a grouped project model.

 Pursuant to the terms of the transaction, the Company agreed to pay an upfront deposit of \$20.0 million for the Community Carbon Stream.
-Under the terms of the agreement, Carbon Streaming receives a portion of the credits generated from a diversified portfolio of three cookstove projects and four safe water projects across Uganda, Mozambique, Tanzania, Zambia, and Malawi over the 15-year life of the Community Carbon Stream.
-Carbon Streaming's economic interest is consistent with the terms of the Company's other streaming agreements.
-The Company is responsible for marketing and selling the carbon credits delivered to it under the stream.
+Under the terms of the agreement, Carbon Streaming receives a portion of the credits generated from a diversified portfolio of three cookstove projects and two safe water projects across Uganda, Mozambique, Tanzania, Malawi.
+In addition, the safe water project in Zambia was discontinued and is no longer deploying units but is still issuing credits from previous deployments.